 The Waking Comes Late

 Governor General’s Literary Award finalist and bestselling author Steven Heighton returns with a collection of laments and celebrations that reflect on our struggle to believe in the future of a world that continues to disappoint us.
 The poet challenges the boundaries of sleep and even death in these meditations on what lies just beneath the surface of contemporary life.
 These are poems that trouble over the idea of failure even as they continually recommit to the present moment.
 This is fierce music performed in a minor key.

-Short-listed for the Governor General's Literary Award 2016
+- Winner Governor General's Literary Award, 2016